-Adding a time spent lobbying threshold to the definition of lobbyist as recommended by the MGRC, and the IRS definition raised by the MCN, or a new definition for local lobbyist as recommended by SCALE, would result in changes to the lobbying program that are broader than the Board's understanding of the scope of the report requested by the legislature.
+Adding a time spent lobbying component to the definition of lobbyist as recommended by the MGRC, or changing Chapter 10A to mirror the IRS definition of lobbying as recommended by the MCN, would result in changes to the lobbying program that are much broader than lobbying of political subdivisions.
+While the legislature may wish to consider the merits of moving to a time spent lobbying threshold for lobbying, or a separate definition for local lobbying, the suggested changes are beyond what the Board believes should be the scope of this report.